GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     As the Matlab toolbox PCNN3d might do a better job than `fsl bet` function in Step 1 for mice brains, one can run PCNN3d in Matlab for the mouse brain preprocessing.
 Then you can pick the best extrated brain for manual editing.
 ### Step3: run "PreprocessingScript_step2.sh"
+The following 5 procedures are included in this step.

 ## III.
 Data Folder
     EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain